Treats high levels of uric acid caused by cancer treatments.

 - Your doctor will prescribe your dose and schedule.
 This medicine is given through a needle placed in a vein.
 The medicine must be injected slowly, so the needle will need to stay in place for up to 30 minutes.

 - Missed dose: You must use this medicine on a fixed schedule.
 Call your doctor or pharmacist if you miss a dose.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 Warnings While Using This Medicine:

-- Tell your doctor if you are of African or Mediterranean descent, because people with this ancestry are more likely to have G6PD deficiency.
+- Tell your doctor if you are pregnant or breastfeeding, or if you are of African or Mediterranean descent.
+People with this ancestry are more likely to have G6PD deficiency.